 Some have advocated for a “slow kill” which reduces the speed at which worms die and hence the risk of complications.
 This method is no longer suggested since it may contribute to the development of resistance to existing preventives.

 9) Prevention: Current preventives are all members of a group of drugs called macrocyclic lactones.
 All are similar in action in that they prevent the maturation of immature heartworms.
 All are effective and are used in various combinations to prevent and control other parasites.
-All are administered once every 30 days and should be given all year round.
+Oral, injectable or topical forms are administered regularly, and should be used year round.
 Your veterinarian is the best source for a recommended product.
 Always consult with your veterinarian before choosing a product.
 Learn more about prevention.

 10) Additional preventive measures: An important part of mosquito control is eliminating places where they reproduce: prevent standing water in dishes, flower pots, ponds and puddles.
 Mosquitoes breed and reproduce very efficiently.